Captain Frederick James Colville

 Hon.
 William Borthwick was born on 14 June 1879.1 He was the son of Sir Thomas Borthwick, 1st Bt. and Letitia Mary Banks.
 He married Ruth Margery Rigby, daughter of Jason Rigby, on 10 June 1909.1 He died on 16 December 1956 at age 77.1

-On 8 February 1913 he was granted the rank of a baron's son.2 He gained the rank of Temporary Captain in the service of the King's Royal Rifle Corps.1 He fought in the First World War between 1914 and 1919, where he was wounded twice and became a POW.1 He was admitted to Inner Temple in 1919 entitled to practice as a Barrister-at-Law.1
+On 8 February 1913 he was granted the rank of a baron's son.2 He gained the rank of Temporary Captain in the King's Royal Rifle Corps.1 He fought in the First World War between 1914 and 1919, where he was wounded twice and became a POW.1 He was admitted to Inner Temple in 1919 entitled to practise as a Barrister-at-Law.1

 Children of Hon.
 William Borthwick and Ruth Margery Rigby